serialized-io/docs.serialized.io/apis/projections/examples/adding-filter-support-to-projections.md

 ## Projection definition

-To mark a field as a searchable field you tell Serialized it should be a reference field.
-You do this by adding a `setref` function to the field you want to be able to search for.
-In this case we want to be able to search for shipments by their shipment code:
+To make a field filterable you tell Serialized it should be a reference field.
+You do this by adding a `setref` function to the field you want to be able to filter on.
+In this case we want to be able to filter shipments by their shipment code:

 ```javascript
 {